Chudamani

-A Chudamani (Hindi: चूडामणि) is a lotus-shaped Indian headdress that is usually studded with jewels.
+A Judamani (Hindi: चूडामणि) is a lotus-shaped Indian headdress that is usually studded with jewels.
 It is worn in the center of a knot of hair.
 The headdress derives its name from chuda (Hindi:चूड़ा) meaning 'bundle of hair' and mani (Hindi:मणि) meaning 'jewel'.
 Chudamani may also refer to ivory bangles worn by brides during wedding ceremonies in Gujarat.
 When a Chudamani is studded with rubies, it is known as an Aruna Chudamani.

 Legend

 The goddess Ratnakar Nandini was born during Samudra Manthana.
 Upon seeing God Vishnu, Ratnakar Nandini devoted herself to him.
 When she met Vishnu, he gave her a jewel-studded ornament named Chudamani.

 Mahalakshmi was instead married to Vishnu and Ratnakar Nandini was left by herself.
 Vishnu advised her to go to the Trikuta Mountain and meditate there during Dvapara Yuga and Treta Yuga, blessing and fulfilling devotees wishes.